DocSalvager/kit/README.md

     ~~~
     source /opt/DocSalvager/bin/kit
     ~~~
-  - Without sourcing it, any `kit` function can be called from within another script just like a command. _(If there is a symlink to `kit` as done above with `meta`, the `kit ` prefix show below is not required.
+  - Without sourcing it, any `kit` function can be called from within another script just like a command. _(If there is a symlink to `kit` with the exact same name as a `kit` function as done above with `meta`, the `kit` prefix shown below is not required.
 But be careful to avoid conflicts with existing commands as `dialog` would be!)_
     ~~~
     _help="
     NAME